ml6team/fondant/docs/runners/vertex.md

 deployment.

 Vertex AI pipelines leverages Kubeflow pipelines under the hood.
-The Vertex compiler will take your Fondant dataset and compile it to a Kubeflow pipeline spec.
+The Vertex compiler will take your Fondant workflow and compile it to a Kubeflow pipeline spec.
-This spec can be used to run your dataset on Vertex.
+This spec can be used to run your workflow on Vertex.

 ### Installing the Vertex runner